renaudcerrato/renaudcerrato.github.io/_drafts/2016-05-23-build-your-homemade-router-part2.md

 ### FireHol

 If, like me, you read tons of documentations/tutorials/articles about `iptables` and still can't understand how an human brain could ever learn to write [iptables](https://help.ubuntu.com/community/IptablesHowTo) statements, you're right!
 Being required to write iptables statements today is like being required to write programs in assembly.
-Hopefully, the guys at [FireHol](https://firehol.org/) put a lot of efforts adding the required level of abstration to `iptables`.
+Hopefully, the guys at [FireHol](https://firehol.org/) put a lot of efforts adding the required level of abstration to them:

-Let's install it first:

 ```shell
 $ sudo apt-get install firehol